Putnam-Lab/Lab_Management/Lab_Resources/Equipment_Protocols/Titrator_Protocols/Titrator_Protocol.md

 Last Revised: Putnam Lab - DM Becker - 20211005

-A detailed training video for this protocal can be found [here]( https://drive.google.com/drive/folders/1-2tGp9tBK3EJTsJ4ZxTLHuD5JwkCsPrx).
-It will ask you to request access form a member of the Putnam Lab.
+**A detailed training video for this protocal can be found [here]( https://drive.google.com/drive/folders/1-2tGp9tBK3EJTsJ4ZxTLHuD5JwkCsPrx).
+It will ask you to request access form a member of the Putnam Lab.**

+**To plan your titrations, keep in mind that the setup (i.e. purging the HCl, pH calibration, and running a CRM) takes ~45 minutes to 1 hour.
+While runnning a total of nine samples (i.e. the full amount of samples avaialble on this specific rondolino) or one titration run takes ~1 hour and 45 minutes.
+With about ~15 - 20 minutes of clean up and waste disposal.**

+**Make sure to take your time for each step of the titration process to ensure accuracy and precision of measurements.
+While this protocol is tedious, all steps and specifications are necessary to ensure confident titration measurements.**

 Contents
 - [**Materials**](#Materials)